MaastrichtU-IDS/dsri-workshop-start-app/README.md

 1. Connect to the [**UM VPN**](https://vpn.maastrichtuniversity.nl).

   - Students can use the Athena Student Desktop at [athenadesktop.maastrichtuniversity.nl](https://athenadesktop.maastrichtuniversity.nl) to access the DSRI web UI

+  - On Linux you can use [`openconnect`](https://websiteforstudents.com/install-openconnect-ssl-vpn-client-on-ubuntu-18-04-18-04/):

+    ```bash
+    echo 'UM_PASSWORD' | sudo openconnect --passwd-on-stdin -u YOUR.UM.USER --authgroup 01-Employees vpn-rw1.maastrichtuniversity.nl
+    ```

 2. Access the DSRI [OpenShift](https://www.okd.io/) web UI